FilipM13/Apple_stock_prediction/README.md

 Apple was random choice.

 ## AIM
-In this project I wanted to focus on few goals:
+In this project I focused on few goals:
 - using machine learning
 - comparing many ML models with accuracy score
 - creating dependent variable based on independent variables